GwynethLlewelyn/tinifier/README.md

 ## Disclaimer

-I'm not affiliated with TinyPNG nor paid to endorse their products and/or services; I'm just a very regular user
+I'm not affiliated with TinyPNG nor paid to endorse their products and/or services; I'm just a very regular user and an unconditional fan of their insanely advanced image compression algorithms!

+Please bear with me while I study how Fyne works.
+I'm still amazed at how much you can do with it, looking so awesome in different platforms.
+And yet, it completely falls under the radar for multiplatform development — I wonder why!